trbjo/goidle/README.md

 # Goidle – A Wayland Idle Daemon

-Goidle is an idle management solution for Wayland compositors that implements output management, brightness control, and the `ext_idle_notify_v1` protocol.
+Goidle is an idle management solution for Wayland compositors that implements output management, brightness control, and of course idle management.

 ## Features